nakahatar111/nakahatar111/README.md

 <h2 align="center">Hi 👋, I'm Ryuma Nakahata</h2>
 <h3 align="center">An aspiring machine learning engineer and a diligent graduate student at Binghamton University</h3>

-- 🔭 I’m currently working on [SpeechAI](https://github.com/nakahatar111/SpeechAI) as a personal project and creating a [ViT-Based Image Generator for Ptychography](https://github.com/nakahatar111/ptychography) for my graduate research
+- 🔭 I’m currently working on [SpeechAI Voice Assistant](https://github.com/nakahatar111/SpeechAI) as a personal project and creating a [ViT-Based Image Generator for Ptychography](https://github.com/nakahatar111/ptychography) for my graduate research

 - 🌱 I’m currently learning more in-depth about **Pytorch and Wandb** from training different kinds of models